NextCenturyCorporation/MCS/machine_common_sense/API.md

-    * *”NOT_INTERACTABLE”* – If the object corresponding to the “objectDirection” or “receptacleObjectDirection” vector is not an interactable object.
+    * *”NOT_INTERACTABLE”* – If the object corresponding to the “objectDirection” or “receptacleObjectImageCoords” vector is not an interactable object.

     * *”NOT_OBJECT”* – If the object corresponding to the “objectId” and/or
     “receptacleObjectId” (or object corresponding to the
-    “receptacleObjectDirection” vector) is not an object.
+    “receptacleObjectImageCoords” vector) is not an object.

-    * *”NOT_RECEPTACLE”* – If the object corresponding to the “receptacleObjectId” (or object corresponding to the “receptacleObjectDirection” vector) is not a receptacle.
+    * *”NOT_RECEPTACLE”* – If the object corresponding to the “receptacleObjectId” (or object corresponding to the “receptacleObjectImageCoords” vector) is not a receptacle.